Hope41/balance-fish/README.md

 Here's some additional info about Balance FISH...

-    Made in pure JavaScript, no libraries
+- Made in pure JavaScript, no libraries

-    Balance FISH was made in 13 days for the Gamedev.js Jam 2025
+- Balance FISH was made in 13 days for the Gamedev.js Jam 2025

-    No Artificial Intelligence was used to create this game
+- No Artificial Intelligence was used to create this game

-    Music made on a whim one evening, when I realised the game might suffer without some noise to hum along to 🎶
+- Music made on a whim one evening, when I realised the game might suffer without some noise to hum along to 🎶

-    All sound effects sourced from authentic Pixabay sounds
+- All sound effects sourced from authentic Pixabay sounds

 They say it's the weird games that get noticed.
-I'm not sure that's true - but hey, here we are anyway — with a strange, deep-sea fish (with legs, don't forget), trying to balance an electrical system to bring his underwater city back to life.
+I'm not sure that's true, but here we are anyway, with a strange fish (with legs), connecting an underwater electrical system to bring his city back to life.

 * * *